 If you've had hepatitis B for longer than 6 months, you can get ongoing treatment that will control it and stop your liver getting damaged.

 Hepatitis C can disappear on its own, but most people will need treatment.

 With the medicine available at the moment, most people with hepatitis C can be cured with no side effects.

-You can still catch hepatitis C again after you've been treated for it.
-It's important to take steps to prevent catching it again.
+You can still get hepatitis C again after you've been treated for it.
+It's important to take steps to prevent it in the future.

 The medicine used to treat hepatitis C can react with opiate substitute medication and stop them from working.
 If you’re taking HIV and opiate substitution medication, speak to your prescriber to make sure you’re on the right dose.

 At Change Grow Live, we're working with the NHS so that anyone who tests positive for hepatitis can access the treatment they need.